George W. Swink

+G.W.Swink in front of his exhibit showcasing Rocky Ford Honey at the 1904 World's Fair.

 George Washington Swink, or G.W.
 Swink, (1836–1910) was a landowner and politician in Colorado and is said to have been the holder of the first timber claim certificate in the United States, issued by President Grover Cleveland on November 3, 1887.

 Biography

 George W. Swink was born June 30, 1836, in Breckinridge County, Kentucky, and moved with his parents to Schuyler County, Illinois, when he was four.
 When a young man, he worked in a sawmill and then was a farmer and a "general merchandiser" in Bardolph, Illinois.